 Because I cared about so many different topics I created a blog called The Blue Dot Post.
 I started waking up each day at 4 am and wrote articles, hundreds of articles!
 I got some other great people to work with me and contribute and after a year I didn’t really know what this thing was yet or how to monetize it.

 I knew I had to get more niche and decided to focus on deforestation.
-I was guest posting and learning a ton!
+This led me to guest posting which was a great experience that taught me a lot as well.

 During this time I also did volunteer work that gave me exposure to new things and helped me develop a lot of skills I use today as an entrepreneur.